Motivic and \'Etale Spanier-Whitehead duality and the Becker-Gottlieb transfer: Introduction

 is the induced map. .1cm (c) If $ \rmp_m$ ($\pi_{\rmY, m}$) denotes the map denoted $\rmp$ ($\pi_{\rmY}$) in (b), here we let $\rmp = \colimm \rmp_m$ and let

-Strictly speaking, the above definitions apply only to the case where $\rmG$ is {\it special} in the sense of Grothendieck (see \cite{Ch}) and when $\rmG$ is {\it not special}, the above objects will in fact need to be replaced by the derived push-forward of the above objects viewed as sheaves on the big \'etale site of $k$ to the corresponding big Nisnevich site of $k$, as discussed in ~\eqref{et.case.Borel.const.1}.
+Strictly speaking, the above definitions apply only to the case where $\rmG$ is { special}.
+When $\rmG$ is { not special}, the above objects will in fact need to be replaced by the derived push-forward of the above objects viewed as sheaves on the big \'etale site of $k$ to the corresponding big Nisnevich site of $k$, as discussed in ~\eqref{et.case.Borel.const.1}.
 However, we will denote these new objects also by the same notation throughout, except when it is necessary to distinguish between them.
-For $\rmG$ {\it not special}, we {\it will assume the base field is also infinite} to prevent certain unpleasant situations.
+Recall that, for $\rmG$ { not special}, we {\it will assume the base field is also infinite} to prevent certain unpleasant situations. .2cm Throughout the following discussion, $\cE^{\rmG}$ will denote any one of the $\rmG$-equivariant spectra considered in ~\eqref{choice.ring.spectra}, with $\cE$ denoting the corresponding non-equivariant spectrum: see Definition ~\ref{equiv.vs.nonequiv.spectra}.